 - Only order Water – I make it a habit to only order water with lemon or lime when I go out to eat at a restaurant.
 Of course, on occasion I treat myself to a big girl drink.

 - Add an iPhone App – I do not currently use one because I’m a work at home mom, so I tend to measure with my water intake with water bottles, but here’s a FREE COOL app called Waterlogged.

 - Add Essential Oils to Water – This is my new favorite way to increase my daily water intake.
 I love to add 2 drops or Grapefruit oil to my water.
 I admit, I’m addicted to trying to new concoctions with my essential oils.
-I love to add peppermint, lemon, lime, and Slique, too.
+I love to add peppermint, lemon, and lime, too.

 - Purchase a Water Bottle – Having a special water bottle designated solely for my increased water intake makes it easier for me to measure my daily intake.
 I have two identical for this purpose.
 They are off-limits to everyone.
 Yes, I’m selfish like that!